wqking/jsonpp/doc/parser.md

 Set the array type to represent JSON array.
 Default is nullptr.
 If it's nullptr, `jsonpp::JsonArray` is used.
 If the argument `prototype` in `Parser::parse` is not nullptr, the array type is ignored.
 Otherwise, all arrays are parsed as the array type.
-The array type can be `std::vector`, `std::deque`, `std::list`, `std::array` with enough elements, or any containers that implements meta interface `metapp::MetaIndexable`.
+The array type can be `std::vector`, `std::deque`, `std::list`, `std::array`, `std::tuple`, `std::pair`, or any containers that
+implements meta interface `metapp::MetaIndexable`.
+For fixed size containers such as `std::array`, `std::tuple`, or `std::pair`, the capacity must be large enough to hold the parsed elements.
 The element type must be able to casted from the value in the JSON document.

 <a id="mdtoc_c2f73b75"></a>
 #### Set/get object type